Elaine-904/pythonProject/README.md

 -   Flask
 -   BeautifulSoup

-You can install these libraries using pip, for example:
+You can install these libraries using pip

-Copy code

 `pip install flask`

 Running the Application
 -----------------------

-To run the application, simply run the `app.py` file using Python:

-Copy code
+Run `app.py` file:

 `python app.py`